 With China’s healthcare sector facing increased pressure from the clinical, demographic and socio-economic changes, the sector will not only need to undergo structural changes and reforms, it is going to need to find ways to efficiently scale solutions to the size of the need.

-This article was written by Collective Responsibility Analyst, Rim Karoui.
+This article was written by Rim Karoui, Research Analyst at Collective Responsibility.